 - Over 40 subject matter experts, industry veterans and government officials bring their expertise to the program as presenters, and become part of the participant's professional network.

 - Participation is limited to senior-level IT leaders with at least 4 years of IT management experience, as well as the nomination of the organization's chief executive.

 - Classes are held in Harrisburg at Harrisburg University, two consecutive days per month for 10 months.
 Given the proximity to Amtrak and other public transportation, it is a convenient location for those in Harrisburg, as well as from outside Central PA.

 - The program is designed to complement a busy executive's priorities.
 It is an efficient monthly venue for learning, reflection and networking covering a wide range of topics at a high level.
 While it can be lonely at the top, executives in the cohort discover they are not alone in dealing with complex challenges.

 Benefits of the CGCIO™ Program

-- Designates IT professionals with a nationally recognized credential representing standards and core competencies which are essential qualifications for the role of government CIO.
+- Designates IT professionals with a nationally recognized credential representing the core competencies which are essential qualifications for the role of government CIO

-- Promotes lifelong learning and the means to stay up to date on emerging approaches to management, technology planning and digital government.
+- Supports lifelong learning and the means to stay up-to-date on emerging technologies and best practices

 Overview of the Program Curriculum